-In case of no significant tourism activity for the rest of the year (up to December 2020), economic output in real terms is anticipated to contract by 31.3 percent in 2020, resulting from strong downturns in tourism exports, private consumption, and private investment.
+In case of no significant tourism activity for the rest of the year (up to including December 2020), economic output in real terms is anticipated to contract by 32.3 percent in 2020, resulting from strong downturns in tourism exports, private consumption, and private investment.

-This scenario presents the severe situation in which the only tourism activities in Aruba for 2020 relate to the first quarter of the year, prior to the travel restrictions of March 17, 2020.
-With an occupancy of close to 0 percent for the second, third and fourth quarter of 2020, tourism service exports drop by 78.6 percent.
+This scenario presents the severe situation in which the tourism activities for 2020 mostly relate to the first quarter of the year, prior to the travel restrictions of March 17, 2020.
+With a relatively low occupancy for the second, third and fourth quarter of 2020, tourism service exports would drop by 71.2 percent.

-Total investment declines by 5.3 percent, as private investment slows down due to delays in major construction projects, such as the AAA Gateway 2030 and the WEB RECIP.
+Total investment declines by 5.3 percent, as private investment slows down due to significant delays in major construction projects, such as the AAA Gateway 2030 and the WEB RECIP.
 In addition, the relatively large hotel construction projects, which have not yet started prior to the border closure, are not expected to initiate in 2020.
-In this scenario, only public investment shows growth of 21.9 percent, somewhat mitigating the fall in private investment.
+In this scenario, only public investment would show a growth of 21.9 percent, somewhat mitigating the fall in private investment.
 It should be noted that the difference in investment between scenario B and C is smaller than that between A and B, given that in scenario A, the large hotel constructions are still expected to take place (albeit with a delay) in 2020, while both scenario B and C entail the postponement of these projects.